Justin Bieber: Never Say Never: Director's fan cut

-The film was re-released limitedly in an alternate version entitled Justin Bieber: Never Say Never - Director's Fan Cut on February 25, 2011 in 3-D theaters in the United States and Canada.
-This version has 40 minutes of new footage, while 30 minutes of the original have been removed, so the running time is 115 minutes - 10 minutes longer than the original.
+The film was re-released limitedly in an extended version entitled Justin Bieber: Never Say Never - Director's Fan Cut on February 25, 2011, in 3-D theaters in the United States and Canada.
+This version has 40 minutes of new footage, while 30 minutes of the original have been removed, so the running time is 115 minutes - 10 minutes longer than the original version.
 The screenings are preceded by a short film of The Legion of Extraordinary Dancers, another award-winning project by director Jon M. Chu.

 Home video

-Paramount Home Entertainment released the film on DVD and Blu-ray on May 13, 2011 in the United States.
+Paramount Home Entertainment released the film on DVD and Blu-ray on May 13, 2011, in the United States.
 To promote the release of the film to home video formats, Paramount Home Entertainment also released Never Say Never Weekend (#NSNweekend) using Bieber's official Facebook and Twitter accounts to seed party favors leading up to the release date of Never Say Never on DVD and Blu-ray.